dchigarev/ir_on_sycl_example/sycl_external_example/README.md

 ; __CLANG_OFFLOAD_BUNDLE____END__ host-x86_64-unknown-linux-gnu
 ```
-4. Mangle function names so the linker be able to find them.
-5. Compile LLVM IR into .o file using clang++ from oneAPI samples.
+4. Compile LLVM IR into .o file using clang++ from oneAPI samples.
-6. Compile host.cpp and link it with the kernel’s object file.
+5. Compile host.cpp and link it with the kernel’s object file.
-7. Call these kernel function inside SYCL kernels.
+6. Call these kernel function inside SYCL kernels.